How a Student Loan Affects Your Mortgage Application

 Do you have to declare a student loan on an application?

 The simple answer is yes, you do.
 Withholding information about your finances during a mortgage application constitutes mortgage fraud, which will certainly impact your future ability to get a mortgage.
-It’s not worth the risk, especially given that obtaining a mortgage with student debt is perfectly achievable in most cases.
+It’s not worth the risk, especially since obtaining a mortgage with student debt is usually achievable.

-Given that student loans are not recorded on your credit file unless you’ve defaulted on a student loan taken out prior to 1998, many people mistakenly believe that mortgage lenders won’t find out about their student debt.
+Since student loans are not recorded on your credit file unless you’ve defaulted on a student loan taken out before 1998, many people mistakenly believe that mortgage lenders won’t find out about their student debt.

 How a broker can help you get a mortgage with student debt